 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. chemical and bacterial control which is not common on swine farmers.
+Final Concl. could avoid the water pollution and also could produce fertilizer to be used on the crops.
+In Brazil, there are 700,000 swine farmers and only 2,000 with biodigester.
+The use of biodigester is not common due its high investment and the specific skill required as the anaerobic treatment system to produce gas involve the chemical and bacterial control which is not common on swine farmers.
 B.3.2.
 Are all assumptions stated in a transparent and conservative manner? /1/ DR See B.3.1.
 OK B.3.3.
 Is sufficient evidence provided to support the relevance of the arguments made? /1/ DR See B.3.1.
-OK B.3.4.
+L OK B.3.4.
 If the starting date of the project activity is before the date of validation, has sufficient evidence been provided that the incentive from the CDM was seriously considered in the decision to proceed with the project activity? /1/ DR The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
-Evidence also needs to be provided for serious consideration of CDM while deciding to proceed with the project CL-4 OK B.4.
-Calculation of GHG Emission Reductions - Project emissions It is assessed whether the project emissions are stated according to the methodology and whether the argumentation for the choice of default factors and values - where applicable - is justified.
-B.4.1.
-Are the calculations documented according to the approved methodology and in a complete and transparent manner? /1/ DR The project emissions were calculated considering the emission from the system as 10% of baseline emissions and the flare efficiency of 90% according the "Tool to determine project emissions from flaring gases containing methane"/27/.
+Evidence also needs to be provided for serious consideration of CDM while deciding to proceed with the project.
+CL-1 ОК B.4.
+Calculation of GHG Emission Reductions - Project emissions It is assessed whether the project emissions are stated according to the methodology and whether the